Richard Nixon 1968 presidential campaign: Fall 1967

 By mid-September 1967, the Nixon campaign had organized headquarters in four states deemed critical to the Republican primaries.
 Nixon hoped this move would increase his delegate strength and demonstrate his "ability to win".
 He notified the media that his decision on whether to run for president would be formally announced at some time between early December and February.
 Meanwhile, Nixon and his staff discussed handling the topic of the Vietnam War.
 They advised him to soften his stance on the war, and encouraged him to shift his focus from foreign affairs to domestic policy to avoid the divisive war issue.
 Observers noted that this move potentially hurt Nixon by straying from his reputation "as a foreign policy expert".

 In October, political experts predicted that Nixon would gain delegates in the important states of New Hampshire, Wisconsin and Nebraska during the primary season, scheduled to begin in March 1968.
 They noted that in the other critical state of Oregon, Ronald Reagan would have an advantage due to the proximity of his home state.
 Like Nixon, rival George Romney began to organize in these states.
 Romney officially announced his candidacy in November, prompting Nixon to step up his efforts.
 He spent most of this period on the campaign trail in New Hampshire.
 Those following Nixon noted that during this period, he seemed more relaxed and easygoing than in his past political career.
 One commentator examined that he was not "the drawn, tired figure who debated Jack Kennedy or the angry politician who conceded his California [gubernatorial] defeat with such ill grace."
 Making appearances at fundraisers in his adopted home state of New York, Nixon helped to raise $300,000 for the re-election campaign of Senator Jacob K. Javits.
 At the end of December, Time labeled Nixon as the "man to beat".

 1968 begins

 Nixon entered 1968 as the front-runner for the Republican nomination.
-However, polls suggested that in a head-to-head match up with incumbent President Lyndon Johnson, Nixon trailed 50% to 41%.
+However, polls suggested that in a head-to-head match up with incumbent President Lyndon B. Johnson, Nixon trailed 50% to 41%.
 Later in January, Nixon embarked on a tour of Texas, where he lampooned President Johnson's State of the Union address, asking: "Can this nation afford to have four more years of Lyndon Johnson's policies that have failed at home and abroad?"
 At this time, reports suggested that Nixon would formally announce his bid in February.